adhallaj/ASC-Transcriptome/README.md

 All .sh scripts need to have the [chmod +x] command executed on them to be able to run via run_script on the ASC.

+Scripts were run using the following command:

+  run_script scriptname.sh

 # 1. Removing Adapters from Raw Reads with CutAdapt
 Adapters are removed using the program Cutadapt.
 The adapter sequences should be available in the data provided by the sequencing provider.
 There are two adapters (and two raw data .fq.gz files) because this transcriptome was sequenced using Illumina paired-end sequencing.